Developing an annual business plan

 Our financial plan

-You want to include your financial forecast.
-This includes your annual budget and 12-month cash flow analysis.
-You want to keep an eye on this throughout the year and make sure that what you predicted is staying on target.
-And if it isn't, ensure you understand why and adjust.
-Your financial forecast should include any increases to enrollment and revenue you expect.
-It should also reflect the staffing levels, compensation, and benefits.
+Include your annual budget and 12-month cash flow analysis in the financial plan.
+Keep an eye on this throughout the year and make sure your predictions stay on target.
+If they aren't staying on target, make sure you understand why and then adjust.
+Your plan should include any increases to enrollment and revenue you expect.
+It should also reflect staffing levels, compensation, and benefits.

 Our goals

-Your goals can be clear cut and straightforward, like "We'll buy new toys for the playground this year," or “I will buy new toys for the playground by the end of July."
+Your goals can be clear cut and straightforward, like, "We'll buy new toys for the playground this year," or “I'll buy new toys for the playground by the end of July."

-Example stretch goal: You should also think about a goal that will push you a little bit further to help build your business over time.
-The stretch goal can be something very complex, such as entering the QRIS system, or increasing your quality rating.
-It could also be something very simple, such as being able to refurnish the room in your house that's primarily used for child care or creating a new playground.
+Also think about a goal that will push you further to build your business over time.
+The stretch goal can be very complex, such as entering the QRIS system, or increasing your quality rating.
+It could also be simpler, like being able to refurnish the room in your house that's primarily used for child care, or creating a new playground.
+An example stretch goal is:

 “We're going to create a new playground so that our children have brand new outdoor equipment to use, and we're going to do it within two years.”

-This goal goes beyond the annual plan, but it can help you stay on track and think about what you need to do now and your next steps.
+This goal goes beyond the annual plan, but it may help you stay on track and think about what to do now and for your next steps.

 Disclaimer